chrisdettloff/chrisdettloff.com/src/pages/career/index.md

 DaySmart Company Portal

 - Static website used as a company information portal.
 Pull request integration allowing for anyone to edit the website who is familiar with markdown language and part of the company using Google authentication. _Gatsby; Github; AWS_

+Hotel Management System

+- Managed a team of three colleagues in creating and documenting a hotel management system.
+Documentationincluded a constructing ER Diagram, Project Charter, SPMP, SRS, Design Document, and Testingdocumentation. _C++; SQL;_